ilaborie/blog/src/pages/mailbox-and-fork-join-task/index.md

 The previous [Dispatcher behavior](../dispatcher-behavior/) article explained how `Dispatcher` and threads are related to each other.
 In this article, we will go one step further in this regard.

-The code example is at [GitHub](https://github.com/richardimaoka/resources/tree/master/local-minimal).
-This is the same example as what's discussed in [the local actor article(s)](http://localhost:8000/local-minimal-sender/).
+The code example is at [GitHub](https://github.com/richardimaoka/resources/tree/master/local-minimal), which is the same example as what's discussed in [the local actor article(s)](http://localhost:8000/local-minimal-sender/).

 ## Thread-processing details in Akka